Sustainable Development:Understanding our Environmental and Social Responsibilities

 Establishment of Waste Paper Recycling Plant

 Operating “Waste Paper Recycling Plant” since September 2012 to recycle waste paper generated at Corporate Office that has resulted in conservation of natural resources like tree, water etc. and also reduced procurement of paper/stationary items from the open market.
-This initiative has further reduced our carbon footprint as 1 ton of virgin printing paper requires 17 trees, 4 kilolitres of water & 1350kW of energy.
+This initiative has further reduced our carbon footprint as 1 ton of virgin printing paper requires 17 trees, 4 kilolitres of water & 1350 kW of energy.
+The finished products such as notebooks, letterheads, envelopes etc are being used in our various offices.
+Further, this initiative also helped us in eliminating single use plastics in our office complexes.